yusufessam22/dsml-portfolio/index.md

 ### 💡 Key Takeaways

 - ANN3 is proposed as a universal model for streamflow forecasting across Peninsular Malaysia
-- Lag-based univariate features are effective for streamflow prediction, especially with ANN
+- Lag-based univariate features are effective for streamflow forecasting, especially with ANN
 - Performance can be sensitive to streamflow variability and data quality
 - Model simplicity, such as fewer layers and neurons, can still yield strong generalisation when tuned properly